CiscoCXSecurity/udpy_proto_scanner/README.md

 * Specify maximum bandwidth in bits per section with -b or --bandwidth.
 Example: `-b 1m` or `-b 32k`
 * Sensible default of 250Kbit/sec for maximum bandwidth
 * Option to specify the maximum packets per second the scanner will send.
 Example `-P 3000` will send no more than 3000 packets per second.
 * Specify maximum rate at which a service should receive retry probes(*).
-Example: `-H 5` will send up to 5 packets per second to each service. (*) Just be cautious that this rate can be exceeded if you send multiple probe types that apply tot he same port (e.g. ms-sql and ms-sql-slam both send to 1434/UDP - so that service will receive packets at double the rate specified by -H).
+Example: `-H 5` will send up to 5 packets per second to each service. (*) Just be cautious that this rate can be exceeded if you send multiple probe types that apply to the same port (e.g. ms-sql and ms-sql-slam both send to 1434/UDP - so that service will receive packets at double the rate specified by -H).
 * Cautious default of 2 packets per service for retries.
 This is not as slow as it might seem: if your host-list is long, you can scan a lot of other hosts in 0.5 seconds, so efficiency is still high for large scans.

 If you choose to upload udpy_proto_scanner to a compromised host, so you can scan from there, the following may help to manage the risk of adversely affecting that host: